gpatilll/dadjokes/README.md

 # dadjokes
-A simple project using javascript and getdadjokes api.
+A simple project using html,css, javascript and getdadjokes api.